replete/biscuitman/README.md

 `npm run dev` fires up a browserSync development server on `https://localhost:3000`.

-We need `https://` active to be able to delete Secure cookies.
+We need `https://` to be able to delete Secure cookies.

 ### Fix NET::ERR_CERT_AUTHORITY_INVALID error